-On the contrary, chelation therapy is a course of treatments which usually consists of anywhere from 20 to 50 separate infusions, depending on each patient’s individual status.
+On the contrary, natural chelation therapy is a course of treatments which usually consists of anywhere from 20 to 50 separate infusions, depending on each patient’s individual status.
 Thirty treatments is the average number required for definite benefit in patients with symptoms of arterial blockage.
 Some patients eventually receive more than 100 infusions.
 Each treatment takes from three to four hours or longer and patients normally receive one or more treatments each week.
 Over a period of time, these injections halt the progress of the free radical disease, which is the underlying condition triggering the development of atherosclerosis-and many other degenerative diseases of aging-giving the body time to heal and time to restore blood flow through diseased blood vessels.
 After several months these injections bring profound improvement to many metabolic and physiologic processes in the body.
 The body’s regulation of calcium and cholesterol is improved by normalizing the internal chemistry of cells.

 Each treatment takes approximately 1 to 1-1/2 hours.
-The benefits of chelation occur from the top of the head to the bottom of the feet, not just in short segments of a few large arteries which can be bypassed or opened by other invasive treatments.
+The benefits of natural chelation occur from the top of the head to the bottom of the feet, not just in short segments of a few large arteries which can be bypassed or opened by other invasive treatments.

 Do you have to go to a hospital to be chelated?

 No. In most cases, it is an outpatient treatment available in a physician’s office or clinic